stephaneguindon/phyml/README.md

 If you are using a Mac computer, you will need to install the package pkg-config.
-The following command should set you up (provided Homebrew is installed on your Mac...): brew install pkg-config; Next, typing './configure --enable-XXXX; make;' should generate the phyml binary in the src/ directory.
+The following command should set you up (provided Homebrew is installed on your Mac...): brew install pkg-config; Next, typing `./configure --enable-XXXX; make;` should generate the phyml binary in the `src/` directory.

-### You have cloned PhyML from GitHub
+### 2. You have cloned PhyML from GitHub

 To install any program that is part of the PhyML package, type the following command: